RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_trajectory.md

 # with too many scenarios errors gracefully

-    `metric` must have between 1 and 4 scenarios, not 5: a, b, c, d, e
+    `metric` must have between 1 and 4 scenarios, not 8: cps, sds, sps, a, b, c, d, e